neondatabase/website/content/docs/import/import-from-azure-postgres.md

 ## Clean up

-After successfully migrating and verifying your data on Neon:
+After successfully migrating and verifying your data on Neon, you can:

 1. Drop the subscription on the Neon database: